 However, potentially the most important thing to focus on is actually your cybersecurity.
 With technology always advancing and becoming a bigger part of our everyday lives, we are more connected than ever.
 While this can be great, it can also open us up to cybersecurity threats like hacks, data breaches, and other types of cybercrime.

 Cybersecurity is a huge threat to people and businesses all over the world, especially in the USA.
 In fact, the number of data breaches in the USA has been climbing rapidly and shows no signs of slowing down.
 These data breaches have cost companies billions of dollars and the trust of hundreds of millions of customers.

-With that in mind, this article is going to touch on a few different cyber security tips to make sure your business and yourself can stay safe and avoid potential disaster.
+With that in mind, this article is going to touch on a few different cybersecurity tips to make sure your business and yourself can stay safe and avoid potential disasters.